 The Apple App Store….a platform that houses some of the world’s greatest and most innovative apps, all in the palm of your hand.
 Truth be told, at Spotify, we are big fans of Apple.
 You will find their hardware across our offices, in the hands of thousands of our employees.
 We also love having the opportunity to be on a platform where we can offer our services to millions of our fans around the world.
 But Apple makes it harder and harder for companies like Spotify to bring the best we have to offer to our fans — all for the sake of tilting the field to favor its own services and disadvantaging those it is playing against.
 Here are five fast facts that show Apple doesn’t play fair:

 Apple Charges a Discriminatory Tax:

-Apple requires that certain apps pay a 30% fee for use of their in-app purchase system (IAP) – as is their prerogative.
+Apple requires that certain apps pay a 30% fee for use of their in-app purchase system (IAP).
 However, the reality is that the rules are not applied evenly across the board.
 Does Uber pay it?
 No. Deliveroo?
 No. Does Apple Music pay it?
-No. So Apple gives the advantage to its own services.
+No. Apple does not compete with Uber and Deliveroo.
+But in music streaming Apple gives the advantage to its own services.

 Apple Won’t Let Us Share Spotify Deals We Know You’d Love:

 If we choose not to use IAP (the only payment option on iOS), Apple, in return, bars us from communicating directly with our customers who access Spotify via Apple platforms.
 Apple won’t let us share awesome deals and promotions — like 99c for three months of Spotify Premium.
 And we aren’t just talking about what we are allowed to do on the app.
-Worse yet, they don’t even let us email offers after you register your account, claiming we are circumventing their rules.
+Worse yet, they often block us from emailing after you register your account, claiming we are circumventing their rules.